lino-framework/welfare/docs/user/index.rst

 .. warning:: This is experimental.

-This is an alternative to the German/French/Dutch `user manual <http://welfare-userman.lino-framework.org/>`__.
+This is the new implementation of the German/French/Dutch `user manual <http://welfare-userman.lino-framework.org/>`__.
-It is only in English.

 .. toctree::